-Checking the weather forecast before you go is a must especially when the kids are in tow.
-If the family are inexperienced campers and there is a poor weather forecast it might not be the best ideal to go as you might not know what to do when faced with challenging weather.
+Checking the weather forecast before you go is a must, especially when children or pets are in tow.
+If the family are inexperienced campers and there is a poor weather forecast, it might not be the best idea to go, as you might not know what to do when faced with challenging weather.

-Quickly checking to see what they weather will be like also gives you an idea of what kit you’ll need to bring as well as clothing you’ll need to pack.
-Making sure everyone feels as comfortable as possible is a must especially if there is a sudden downpour.
-So check regularly to see if there are any changes in the forecast or if there has been any weather warnings issued in the area you intend to camp in.
+Quickly checking to see what the weather will be like also gives you an idea of what kit you’ll need to bring, as well as any emergency layers such as extra hoodies or blankets and jackets.
+Making sure everyone feels as comfortable as possible is a must, especially when there’s potential for a sudden downpour.

 Plan Your Meals

-The most important thing to remember on any camping trip whether it’s their first or 100th is to stay safe.
-The outdoors can be a dangerous place if you aren’t familiar with it so taking a few safety precautions will help to ensure that everyone has a good trip.
+The most important thing to remember for any camping trip, whether it’s your first or 100th, is to stay safe.
+The outdoors can be a dangerous place if you aren’t familiar with it, so taking a few safety precautions will help to ensure that everyone has a good trip.

-And there you have it, a list of our top tips for surviving your first family camping trip.
-We hope, as always, that you have found this useful and take on board some of our comments when planning your trip.
-However, the most important thing to remember is to have and spend quality time together as a family.
+And there you have it!
+A list of our top family camping tips for surviving first family camping trips.
+We hope, as always, that you have found something useful and take on board some of our pro advice when planning your next trip.